 Water and drainage as one story

 Short daily spritzes keep roots shallow.
 Deep, less frequent cycles match clay pockets and sand lenses mixed across many lots.
 Walk low areas after rain.
 If puddles repeat in the same bowl, note it before you buy another bag of anything.
 Our team often pairs turf visits with conversations about moisture because many pest routes start where mulch touches siding or gutters spill against the foundation.
-When you want the full picture in one read, see how we talk about standing water and drainage next to your April plans.
+See standing water and drainage next to your April plans.
+Run one irrigation zone and watch where spray hits pavement.
+Fix one mis aimed head before you change fertilizer.
+Small alignment wins often move color faster than another product trial.
+Mis aimed heads that soak fence lines keep grass tall and humid longer, which supports both turf stress and the damp edge effect many homeowners want near seating areas.

 Nutrition on a calendar that fits here